Lyssers/Lyssers/README.md

 I love connecting with others so please don't hesitate to reach out to me on here.

-- I'm currently learning The C Programming Language!
+- 🇨 I'm currently learning The C Programming Language!
-- I'm looking to collaborate on anything related to the above!
+- 🤝 I'm looking to collaborate on anything related to the above!
+Especially if the target platform is Linux or BSD!
-- Don't hesitate to reach out!
+- ☎️ Don't hesitate to reach out!
 I love connecting with others!
-- How to reach me: Just send me an email!
+- 📧 How to reach me: Just send me an email!
-- Pronouns: she/her
+- 🤖 Pronouns: she/her

 <!--